BeynTech/elasticsearch-php/README.md

 ```

 The response contains some metadata (index, version, etc.) as well as a `_source` field, which is the original document
-that you sent to Elasticsearch.
+that you sent to BeynElasticsearch.

 ```php
 Array